ministryofjustice/cloud-platform-user-docs/02-deploying-an-app/005-add-s3-bucket-to-your-application.md

 [Cloud-Platform-Environments Repo](https://github.com/ministryofjustice/cloud-platform-environments)

 1\.
-In order to create a S3 bucket, you will need to work with Cloud-Platform-Environments repo.
+In order to create a S3 bucket, you will need to work within our Cloud-Platform-Environments repo.
 Git clone the repo and create a new branch.

     In terminal